simplertasks/aicommandscript/examples/AICS-master-template.md

 template: hello_message
 👋 Hello and welcome to **[[title]]**!

-now: !! fetch the current time in eastern standard Time, format as YYYY-MM-DD
+today: !! current time in eastern standard Time, format as 2025-09-15

 _[[now]]_